HI Content of Group Galaxies from the FAST All Sky HI Survey: Discussion

-However, Figure \ref{fig:delta_fh1_cen_sat} (a) and (b) shows that central galaxies exhibit trends distinct from those of satellites. \citet{Janowiecki17} reported $\mathrm{H_2}$ observations for $7$ central galaxies with stellar masses below $10^{10}M_{\odot}$, $6$ of which display higher $\mathrm{H_2}$ fractions than isolated galaxies of similar mass.
-These findings suggest that low-mass central galaxies may simultaneously exhibit elevated H\,{\sc i} fractions, enhanced $\mathrm{H_2}$ content, and increased SFR.
-In contrast to satellites, which tend to lose H\,{\sc i} through stripping, central galaxies may accrete cold gas from their surroundings, sustaining or even boosting their star formation activity. \\
+As shown in Figure \ref{fig:delta_fh1_cen_sat}(a) and (b), central galaxies display trends that differ from those of satellites. \citet{Janowiecki17} reported $\mathrm{H_2}$ observations for $7$ central galaxies with stellar masses below $10^{10}M_{\odot}$, $6$ of which display higher $\mathrm{H_2}$ fractions than isolated galaxies of similar mass.
+Their findings suggest that low-mass central galaxies may simultaneously exhibit elevated H\,{\sc i} fractions, enhanced $\mathrm{H_2}$ content, and increased SFR.
+In this work, the average star formation rate is $\log(\mathrm{SFR/M_\odot\mathrm{yr^{-1}}})=-0.11$ for centrals and $\log(\mathrm{SFR/M_\odot\mathrm{yr^{-1}}})=-0.23$ for satellites.
+In contrast to satellites, which tend to lose H\,{\sc i} through stripping, central galaxies may accrete cold gas from their surroundings as mentioned before, sustaining or even boosting their star formation activity. \\